South Hunsley School

 South Hunsley School & Sixth Form College is a large secondary school and sixth form, situated in Melton in the East Riding of Yorkshire, England, near the A63.
 In April 2010, the school became an Academy.

 Overview

 The school was founded as South Hunsley County Secondary School in 1956.
 It occupies 48 acre, and has been expanded since opening.

 As of 2012 South Hunsley is a specialist Technology college.
-The school has public sporting facilities including a gymnasium and a 3G football pitch.
+The school has public sporting facilities including a gymnasium, climbing wall and a 3G football pitch.
+The school had a large swimming pool and leisure facility until its closure in 2016.

 In 2007, 69% of pupils gained 5 grade A-C GCSEs, including English and Maths, the best for state schools in the East Riding of Yorkshire, with almost 2000 students.

 As of 2013, the grouping systems were: